Probing light exotics from a hidden sector at $c$-$\tau$ factories with polarized electron beams: Expected background

-Note that with $B=0$ eq.\,\eqref{P} gives 3 for no events, $n=0$, and $\alpha=0.05$, as we use to get the bounds at 95\%\,C.L. in the background-free case.
+Note that with $B=0$ eq.\,\eqref{P} gives 3 for no events, $n=0$, and $\alpha=0.95$, as we use to get the bounds at 95\%\,C.L. in the background-free case.
 Therefore, to evaluate the expected 95\%\,C.L.-limit on the number of signal events to be obtained with small but non-zero background, $B\gtrsim 1$, for several numbers of observed events $n$ we calculate the value of signal $S=S(n)$ from eq.\,\eqref{P} and then average them with the Poisson distribution for $n$ at zero signal as follows

-So, for each of the model we tune the model parameters to get the number of signal events equal $\bar S$: the models with stronger couplings will be excluded at 95\%\,C.L. after one year of operation of SCFT following the schedule of Tab.\,\ref{Tab:schedule}.
+So, for each of the models we tune the model parameters to get the number of signal events equal $\bar S$: the models with stronger couplings will be excluded at 95\%\,C.L. after one year of operation of SCFT following the schedule of Tab.\,\ref{Tab:schedule}.

 Finally, we estimate the reach of SCFT after 10 years of the operation with total integrated luminosity of 10\,ab$^{-1}$.
 To this end we sum separately signal and background events following the annual plan of Tab.\,\ref{Tab:schedule} and apply eqs.\,\eqref{P}, \eqref{AV} in the models where the number of expected background events does not exceed ten.
 These are all the cases where the signal processes are $2\to2$.
-In the models with more particles in the final states the background is higher, the number of expected background events $B$ significantly exceeds ten.
+In the models with more particles in the final states the background is higher, the number of expected background events $B$ significantly exceeds ten, which one can realize from the estimates of the background events for one year of operation shown in Tab.\,\ref{Tab:BG}.
 Then we accept the Gaussian statistics, tune the parameters of the models with light hypothetical particles to obtain $S$ signal events, such that

 and say that all the models with larger couplings will be ruled out at 95\%\,C.L.